-We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission for 2021/22.
-However, we do not expect any issues in performing this work as the Council falls below the threshold set within the guidance from HM Treasury and the group audit instructions for 2021/22 on which our work is based.
+We have performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission for 2021/22.

 We have no other matters to report.

 Areas of audit focus

 In our Audit Plan, we identified a number of key areas of focus for our audit of the financial report of Adur District Council.
 This report sets out our observations and status in relation to these areas, including our views on areas which might be conservative and areas where there is potential risk and exposure.
 Our consideration of these matters and others identified during the period is summarised within the "Areas of Audit Focus" section of this report.